-The Department of Energy has awarded a $1.5 million grant over three years to the Urban Freight Lab at the Supply Chain Transportation and Logistics (SCTL) Center, University of Washington, to pilot test integrating technologies to reduce the time truck drivers spend circling the block to find a downtown parking spot, let transit commuters conveniently and securely pick up parcels and food ordered online near their bus or train stop, and make commercial vehicle load zones much more productive in dense urban areas.
+The Department of Energy has awarded a $1.5 million grant over three years to the Urban Freight Lab at the Supply Chain Transportation and Logistics (SCTL) Center, University of Washington, for a project on Technology Integration to Gain Commercial Efficiency for the Urban Goods Delivery System, Meet Future Demand for City Passenger and Delivery Load/Unlod Spaces, and Reduce Energy Consumption.
+Researchers will pilot test integrating technologies to reduce the time truck drivers spend circling the block to find a downtown parking spot, let transit commuters conveniently and securely pick up parcels and food ordered online near their bus or train stop, and make commercial vehicle load zones much more productive in dense urban areas.

-The project’s partners are the Seattle Department of Transportation, the Bellevue Department of Transportation, CBRE Seattle, King County Metro Transit, Pacific Northwest National Laboratory, Sound Transit, Western Washington Clean Cities, and the other members of the Urban Freight Lab (Charlie’s Produce, Expeditors International of Washington, the Ford Motor Company, Kroger, Nordstrom, UPS, and USPS.)
+The project’s partners are the Seattle Department of Transportation, the Bellevue Department of Transportation, CBRE Seattle, King County Metro Transit, Pacific Northwest National Laboratory, Sound Transit, Western Washington Clean Cities, and members of the Urban Freight Lab.